-At December 31, 2019, we had cash and cash equivalents of \$74.4 million, consisting of cash deposits, money market funds and commercial paper.
-We also had short-term investments of \$137.9 million, consisting of commercial paper, U.S. Treasury securities and corporate bonds.
-Our investments are carried at their fair market value with cumulative unrealized gains or losses recorded as a component of accumulated other comprehensive income within stockholders' equity.
+At December 31, 2020, we had \$178.2 million of cash and cash equivalents, which consisted of cash deposits, money market funds and commercial paper.
+We also had \$113.6 million of short-term investments, which consisted of commercial paper, U.S. treasury and agency securities and corporate bonds.
+Our investments are carried at their fair market values with cumulative unrealized gains or losses recorded as a component of accumulated other comprehensive income within stockholders' equity.
 The primary objectives of our investment activities are the preservation of capital, the fulfillment of liquidity needs and the fiduciary control of cash and investments.
 We do not enter into investments for trading or speculative purposes.
 Interest-earning instruments carry a degree of interest rate risk; however, a hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our financial statements.

-We have not had any borrowings outstanding under the revolving credit facility since it was established in May 2017.
-Any borrowings under the revolving credit facility would bear interest at a variable rate tied to the prime rate or the LIBOR rate.
+We have not had any borrowings under our \$45.0 million 2020 Credit Facility since it was established in July 2020.
+Any borrowings under the 2020 Credit Facility would bear interest at a variable rate.
 We do not have any other long-term debt or financial liabilities with floating interest rates that would subject us to interest rate fluctuations.